Solid Like a Rock: The Modern Power Platform, Modular Open Systems, and PPM – A Use Case

 Gartner released a report last July noting the hype cycle behind AI and speculated whether the AI market would shift to building foundational innovations.
 True to form, as of last month, Gartner found that only “28% of AI projects deliver ROI and most fail to deliver results.”
 In other words, the hype is a smokescreen to justify what Silicon Valley executives and billionaire investors wish for in their fever dreams.

-Given the rapidity of new AI apps and agentic solutions—and the controversy regarding Anthropicmy last post was dedicated to proposing an AI development manifesto to ensure that this powerful technology which has been unleashed on an unprepared general populace does not undermine a foundational aspect of being human: our autonomy.
+Given the rapidity of new AI apps and agentic solutions—and the controversy regarding Anthropicmy last post was dedicated to proposing an AI development manifesto to ensure that this powerful technology, which has been unleashed on an unprepared general populace, does not undermine a foundational aspect of being human: our autonomy.

 Not So Intelligent, But Impressive and Sometimes Dangerous